20 Jobs for Economics Majors at the Entry Level and Beyond

 1. You learn how to become a more responsible consumer.

 Economics students learn to think analytically about issues of economic efficiency, globalism, wealth and poverty, and social justice.
-By studying economics, you can become a critical consumer of statistically based arguments about public policy.
-Your training will help you sift through the rhetoric and really understand the basis for different viewpoints.
+You can become a critical consumer of statistically based arguments about public policy by studying economics.
+Your training will help you sift through the rhetoric and understand the basis for different viewpoints.

 2. You develop unique skills.

 The analytical problem-solving skills that come from studying economics will help you stand out as a candidate in many fields.
-Knowing how to analyze data with an eye to predicting future economically oriented events differentiates you from many other liberal arts graduates and makes you more appealing to potential employers.
+Knowing how to analyze data to predict future economically oriented events differentiates you from many other liberal arts graduates.
+It makes you more appealing to potential employers.
 The ability to use mathematical and statistical techniques to derive meaning from data is a highly valued skill in today's workplace.

 3. Your skills will position you for many in-demand jobs.

 Economics programs equip you with the skills that many companies need.
-Employers value workers with well-developed abilities in research, analysis, and data modeling.
-Here are just a few examples of economics-related occupations that are expected to see much-faster-than-average employment growth between 2016 and 2026:1
+Employers value workers with well-developed research, analysis, and data modeling abilities.
+Here are just a few examples of economics-related occupations that are expected to see faster-than-average employment growth between 2020 and 2030:

 - Operations research analyst